-WHY WE LIKE IT: A sleek and stylish option, this air purification device is powered off electrical outlets.
+WHY WE LIKE IT: This air purification device is a sleek and stylish option powered off by electrical outlets.
 This means you can pop it into the wall wherever you travel.
 It’s a highly compact option that’ll fit easily in luggage.

 This air purification unit is tiny but mighty and ready to be your favorite travel companion.
 It’s made with busy professionals and those who travel a lot in mind.
 You can take it to the office, use it in your car with an adapter, bring it to hotels, and more.
 Since this unit is made for portability, it is not recommended as your primary air purification method.
 This won’t be able to clean your entire house by a long shot.

 It uses the cleansing properties of UV light to help purify the air you breathe, which makes it a contender as one of the best UV air purifiers to get.
 This air purifier keeps those lights hidden entirely behind an enclosed processing chamber.
 This prevents the leakage of ultraviolet light.
-There is an inner coating of titanium dioxide to ensure that microorganisms are also taken care of.
+An inner coating of titanium dioxide ensures that microorganisms are also taken care of.
 This includes mold, mildew, and similar particulates.

 Award: BEST FOR REMOVING ALLERGENS